angeluray/medical-db/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to the whole team for the help.

 ## 📝 License